jeremytammik/tbc/a/1951_disable_error_failure.md

 ### Disable Error Failure with Error Severity

-We continue updating all systems Revit 2023 and take a deep dive into the mysteries and pitfalls of the Failure processing API:
+We continue updating all systems Revit 2023 and take a deep dive into the mysteries and pitfalls of the Failure API:

 - [RevitApiDocs support for Revit 2023](#2)
 - [Migrating add-ins to Revit 2023](#3)